 The Proposed Action, which includes the removal of TW A, may alter wetland hydrology for the unnamed stream between RWs 16-34 and 13-31.
-The Proposed Action's RW construction and float plane channel would not alter hydrology to wetlands on site.
-The area would continue to be inundated by flood waters from Resurrection River and Resurrection Bay, and the functions and values for wetlands adjacent to fill areas would be sustained.
+Further, the Proposed Action's RW construction and float plane channel would alter hydrology to wetlands on site.
+Because it will be deeper than the surrounding wetland, the proposed float plane channel has the potential to allow saltwater to travel farther inland leading to salt water intrusion in freshwater Lowland Sedge-Shrub/Land Management wetlands, particularly during higher tide events.
+The channel would also impact water flow through the freshwater wetlands.
+Salt water intrusion could change some marsh habitats from Lowland Sedge-Shrub/Land